Read This Before You Pay For Your Next Car Wash

 Extras like clear-coat protection and wheel cleaning aren't worth even a few extra bucks

-I built my own car wash menu based on typical offerings at the local car wash to illustrate what you are typically offered at such an establishment.
-But keep in mind that each place seems to have their own nomenclature for the stuff they are offering to spray on your car.
-At one place I visited, you have the "express wash with triple foam" deal for $6.
+I built my own car wash menu based on offerings at the local car wash to illustrate what is typically available.
+But keep in mind that each facility seems to have their own nomenclature for the stuff they are offering to spray on your car.
+At one place I visited, you have the express wash with triple foam deal for $6.
 For $9 you can have your wheels cleaned.
-And for "The Works," you'd pay $12, which includes everything in the $9 deal plus a "body shield" product along with a 5-day guarantee.
+And for The Works you'd pay $12, which includes everything in the $9 deal plus a body shield product along with a 5-day guarantee.
 Let's look at each area in detail.

 The basic wash

 Usually, when one goes to the car wash, the place offers a step up from the basic wash that includes wheel cleaning.
 Car wheels get dirty as a result of super-heated semi-metallic brake dust that comes off the brake pads as they squeeze the brake rotors.
-This metallic dust impregnates the wheel's clear-coat finish permanently staining the wheel.
+This metallic dust impregnates the wheel's clear-coat finish, permanently staining the wheel.
 No exterior car wash/water-solution will clean it.

-There is a product on the market called Wheel Shield that repels 60% of all brake dust and offers protection from corrosive road clearing chemicals like liquid sodium, magnesium chloride and rock salt.
+There is a product on the market called Wheel Shield that repels 60% of all brake dust and offers protection from corrosive road-clearing chemicals like liquid sodium, magnesium chloride and rock salt.
 But to clean the wheel after it's been contaminated with this nasty stuff?
 Nope.
 The only way to restore the finish to original condition is to have the wheel sand blasted, painted and clear coated again.
 Then, you can apply Wheel Shield on a regular basis.

-In order for rust protection to be effective, someone has to open up body panels, door panels, get under the hood and into trunk areas, and finally inside the boxed areas of the vehicle frame or uni-body construction.
-True rust protection costs on average $100 - $250 per vehicle depending on whether it's a car, truck or SUV.
+In order for rust protection to be effective, someone has to open up body panels, door panels, get under the hood and into trunk areas, and finally inside the boxed areas of the vehicle frame or unibody construction.
+True rust protection costs on average $100 - $250 per vehicle, depending on whether it's a car, truck or SUV.

 Finally... car wash heaven?

 By all means, get a weekly basic wash and help a local business.
 I'd even recommend buying the coupon book that can save you money as you go back again and again.
 But I should also say that I know a few people who lovingly wash their own cars, and wouldn't set foot or tire near an automatic car wash.
 And they believe all those tender hand washes best preserves the paint in their "baby" over the years.
 And if you want a comprehensive guide on do-it-yourself detailing, Autoblog supplies an entire video series of instruction.